Breast Augmentation Surgery in Gurgaon

 Saline implants remain useful in a narrow set of cases — for example, where a smaller incision is preferred (the implant is placed empty and then filled), where cost is a primary driver, or where the patient specifically wants the option of detecting a rupture immediately (a saline rupture deflates visibly within hours; a silent silicone rupture is detected only on imaging).
 Saline is more likely to ripple in patients with thin tissue.

 Fat transfer breast augmentation uses liposuction-harvested fat from the abdomen, flanks, or thighs, processed and re-injected into the breast.
 It is best suited to patients who want a modest volume increase (typically half a cup to one cup, depending on take), have enough donor fat, and prefer to avoid an implant device entirely.
-Fat take averages 60 to 70%, so over-correction at the time of grafting is planned in.
+How much of the grafted fat survives cannot be predicted in advance for an individual patient: published series report breast fat-graft retention across a wide band — roughly 40 to 80 per cent — and pooled averages in systematic reviews sit nearer half, varying with harvesting and processing technique, how much volume is injected into the breast, and patient factors.
+Over-correction at the time of grafting is planned in for that reason, and a second grafting session is sometimes needed to reach the volume goal.

 A separate and connected decision — implant versus fat transfer alone — is covered in detail on the breast augmentation versus fat transfer comparison blog for patients still weighing the two.